jha-niraj/Chit-Chat/READMe.md

 # Chat Application

-Simple Chat Application that allows users to communicate with each other in real-time.
+Chat Application that allows users to communicate with each other in real-time.
 It provides a platform for instant messaging between users who are connected to the application.

 ## Features